 3. Sanitary and Phytosanitary Requirements

-If the goods you intend to import or export are subject to sanitary and phytosanitary measures you will have to comply with the special regulations relating to those goods.
+If the goods you intend to import or export are subject to sanitary and phytosanitary measures, you will have to comply with the special regulations relating to those goods.
 You can find out on this website which commodities are subject to these requirements by using the search facilities on the Commodity Search page.

 You may need to be registered, obtain a license and for each consignment a permit to import or export those goods, either from the General Department of Livestock or from the General Department of Agriculture at Ministry of Agriculture, Forestry and Fisheries.
 Please also refer to the listed measures under the specific commodity you wish to import or undertake a search of all measures, standards and special requirements) to ascertain whether registration or if a permit / license is required.